greg-raven/Department-21/_posts/2010-09-25-confessional-cuties.md

 The Irishman said, "Well, we got undressed and rubbed together, but then I stopped."

 The priest said, "Rubbing together is the same as putting it in.
 You're not to see that woman again.

-"For your penance, say five Hail Marys and put $50 in the poor box."
+For your penance, say five Hail Marys and put $50 in the poor box."

 The Irishman left the confessional, said his prayers, and then walked over to the poor box.